Infineon/ota-update/README.md

 b.
 The device uses the Job document to determine if the OTA update image is an appropriate update.

 c.
-The device connects to the data server/broker and downloads the OTa image.
+The device connects to the data server/broker and downloads the OTA image.
 - HTTP: The image is downloaded using HTTP `GET` requests, asking for a range of data sequentially until all data is transferred.
 - MQTT: The device sends a "Request Download" message with the "Unique Topic Name" on the known topic.
 The puthon Publisher application then splits the OTA image into chunks and publishes them on the unique topic.

-## 4. Push Model Updates

-<b>Bluetooth®</b> updates use a "Push" model.
-On reset / boot, the device advertises that it can handle an update, and a Host (laptop, phone, etc.) is used to connect and "Push" the update to the device.

-## 5. OTA Library Features and Functionality
+## 5. Quick start

+- Create OTA Application Makefile by referring [OTA Application Makefile Readme](./OTA_MAKEFILE_INFO_README.md).

+- Update given template OTA linker file(Or Create new one) and use it in OTA Application Makefile.
+Refer [OTA Linker file Readme](./OTA_MCUBOOT_LINKER_FILES_README.md) for details.

-The "cy_ota_config.h" file provides configuration options to adjust multiple timing values to customize how often to check for updates, and other parameters for the MQTT Broker/HTTP Server connection.
+- The "cy_ota_config.h" file provides configuration options to adjust multiple timing values to customize how often to check for updates, and other parameters for the MQTT Broker/HTTP Server connection.
   Copy the configuration file "\<ota-update library\>configs/cy_ota_config.h" file to the directory where your application Makefile is, and adjust as needed.

+- To add the required flash support at the application level itself, the OTA update library implements a callback mechanism and offloads flash operations to application.

+- The application must implement these flash operation callbacks and must register callbacks during OTA agent start by giving a parameter of type 'cy_ota_agent_mem_interface_t' in 'cy_ota_agent_start()'.

+    ```
+    typedef struct cy_ota_agent_mem_interface
+    {
+        cy_ota_agent_mem_read read;                    /**< Reads a block of data from the specified memory location.                   */
+        cy_ota_agent_mem_write write;                  /**< Write a block of data to the specified memory location at the given offset. */
+        cy_ota_agent_mem_erase erase;                  /**< Erase a block of memory area.                                               */
+        cy_ota_agent_mem_prog_size get_prog_size;      /**< Get programming block size.                                                 */
+        cy_ota_agent_mem_erase_size get_erase_size;    /**< Get Erase block size.                                                       */
+    } cy_ota_agent_mem_interface_t;
+    ```

+- For more details like Flash operation callback syntaxes, refer to "\<ota-update library\>include/cy_ota_api.h" .

+- Parameters such as MQTT Broker/HTTP server and credentials along with memory operation callbacks are passed into `cy_ota_agent_start()`.

 - The OTA Agent runs in a separate background thread, only connecting to MQTT Broker/HTTP server based on the timing configuration.
   For Bluetooth® operation, the OTA library starts the Bluetooth® module and starts advertising.

-- Parameters such as MQTT Broker/HTTP server and credentials are passed into `cy_ota_agent_start()`.

 - The OTA Agent provides a callback mechanism to report stages of connect, download percentage, and errors.
 The application can override the default OTA Agent behavior for each step, or stop the current download during the callback.

 Once the application starts the OTA agent, the OTA agent will contact the MQTT Broker/HTTP server at the defined intervals to check whether an update is available.
 If available, the update will be downloaded.
 If the `reset_after_complete` flag was set in the agent parameters, the OTA Agent will automatically reset the device.
 On the next system reset, MCUBootApp will perform the update.

+## 6. Example Update Sequence Using BLE (PUSH Model)

+- The Host(laptop, phone, etc) downloads the upgrade OTA Image from the server using LAN/WLAN/BT.

+- BLE devices running OTA application on reset advertises that they can handle OTA updates.

+- An intermediate application like WsOtaUpgrade.exe can be used for BT connection and update transfer.

+    ```
+    ./WsOtaUpgrade.exe /file ota-update.signed.bin
+    ```

+- From the scanned device list, Select the appropriate BLE OTA-supported device.

+- Click on the start button to initiate the upgrade image transfer from host to device.

+- Host application pushes the update to the device sequentially.

+- BLE OTA device stores the received chunks of upgrade image into its secondary Slot.

+- After transfer completion, On the next reboot MCUBootloader updates the image in a primary slot with the image in a secondary slot using OVERWRITE/SWAP option.

+- Now, the updated application runs from the primary slot.

-## 6. Example Job Flow Update Sequence Using HTTP
+## 7. Example Job Flow Update Sequence Using HTTP

 1. The device connects to the HTTP server and uses the HTTP `GET` request to obtain the Job document (for example: *ota_update.json*).